 conductor germany I austria I switzerland

-Markus Stenz and the Gürzenich Orchestra have recorded the complete cycle of Gustav Mahler’s symphonies for Oehms Classics.
+His extensive discography includes many prize-winning recordings including the Gürzenich Orchestra’s complete cycle of Gustav Mahler’s symphonies for Oehms Classics.
 Their recording of Mahler’s 5th Symphony received a German Record Critics’ Award in November 2009.
 Their first recording for Hyperion of Strauss’ Don Quixote and Till Eulenspiegel received unanimous critical acclaim, and was followed by an equally celebrated recording of Schönberg’s Gurrelieder released in 2015, which received the Choral Award at the 2016 Gramophone Awards.

 Markus Stenz studied at the Hochschule für Musik in Cologne under Volker Wangenheim and at Tanglewood with Leonard Bernstein and Seiji Ozawa.
 He has been awarded an Honorary Fellowship of the Royal Northern College of Music and the “Silberne Stimmgabel” (Silver Tuning Fork) of the state of North Rhein/Westphalia.

 Please use only the latest biography.
 Changes may only be made after consultation with f r e i t a g a r t i s t s.